 In reality, though, it’s certainly possible to eat at a prolonged calorie deficit by accident if you are distracted, and many people suffer from deficiencies in essential vitamins and minerals, even in affluent, developed societies.

 Magnesium deficiency, for example, is very prevalent, and has negative repercussions ranging from an increased risk of heart disease, to low energy, and depression.
+Learn more about magnesium deficiency symptoms to make sure you can recognize them and act in advance.

 One of the best things you can do to ensure that your own health is “on point” as a parent, is to eat filling, well-balanced meals on a regular basis, and to consider supplementing with vitamins and minerals you may be deficient in.